How can I learn more about WVU?

 Is it hard to get a job on campus?

 WVU offers students numerous programs that assist in finding jobs to help out with expenses.
-These include: work study, internships, and student worker positions.
+These include the federal work study program, internships and student worker positions.
 The Office of Student Employment located in the Mountainlair is a great resource to assist students in finding part-time employment.
 There are also many public and private businesses in the area that hire students throughout the year.

 How much snowfall can I expect in Morgantown?

 Average snowfall in Morgantown is around 30 inches throughout the winter.
-Average temperature through the winter months is just above 30 degrees F. The weather changes here quite a bit, so the winter goes by a little quicker.
+Average temperature through the winter months is just above 30 degrees F. Students are encouraged to bring seasonally appropriate attire to prepare for the elements, including a warm jacket, all-weather boots and cold-weather accessories for the winter months.

 What is the makeup of the WVU student body?

-Our students come from all 55 counties in West Virginia, 50 states and the District of Columbia, and 102 nations around the world, giving us a very diverse student body.
-Our students come from a variety of cultural backgrounds (52% in state; 48% out of state); we have about 1,600 international students.
+Our students come from all 55 counties in West Virginia, 50 states and the District of Columbia, and 107 nations around the world, giving us a very unique student body.
+Our students come from a variety of cultural backgrounds and diversity is both encouraged and celebrated on campus.

 How do I get home when the residence halls close during student recesses?